UtrechtCoastalGroup/Psamathe/README.md

 ### Fetch

 The third module is posted in the directory Fetch.
-There are two example subdirectories.
+There is an example subdirectory; another one will be added fairly soon.

 The fetch module has seen various versions, as witnessed in the following papers:
 - Hage, P., G. Ruessink, Z. van Aartrijk and J. Donker, 2020.
 Using video monitoring to test a fetch-based aeolian sand transport model.
 Journal of Marine Science and Engineering. https://doi.org/10.3390/jmse8020110 (Open Access)